Slow Cooker Tomato Soup (Canned Tomatoes, No Cream)

 A delicious homemade tomato soup that’s no-stress?
 Coming right up!
-Slow-cooked in the crockpot, this easy slow cooker tomato soup is made from canned tomatoes and is super creamy with no cream or milk!
+Slow-cooked in the crockpot, and with just 5-minutes to prep, this easy slow cooker tomato soup is made from canned tomatoes and is lusciously creamy with no cream or milk!
+Yes, it just-so-happens to be dairy-free but trust me, it’s still seriously comforting and cozy.

 5 star review